agnesdeng/mixgb/docs/index.md

 library(mixgb)
 ```

-To utilize the GPU version of mixgb(), users can simply specify
+To utilise the GPU version of mixgb(), users can simply specify
 `device = "cuda"` in the params list which will then be passed to the
 `xgb.params` argument in the function [`mixgb()`](reference/mixgb.md).
 Note that by default, `tree_method = "hist"` from XGBoost 2.0.0.